 Before I discovered meditation I was in a very bad way for many years.
 I suffered from clinical depression, terrible anxiety, anger problems, post traumatic stress, chronic stress, sleep deprivation, burn out, OCD and unfortunately I attempted to take my own life on more that one occasion.
 Pretty much everything that could have went wrong really did seem to go wrong and life was like a living hell.
-I went round and round the cycle of going to the doctors, going to counselling sessions, therapy, and I was prescribed pretty much every anti depressant available as well as tranquillisers and sleeping tablets but nothing ever seemed to work for me.
+I went round and round the cycle of going to the doctors, going to counselling sessions, therapy, and I was prescribed pretty much every anti depressant available as well as tranquillisers and sleeping tablets, but nothing ever seemed to work for me.
 The anti-depressants didn’t work and I experienced bad side affects, It was the same for the sleeping pills.
-The tranquillisers did their job with the anxiety but they were just papering over very deep cracks really and as time passed I needed more and more of them to take affect.
+The tranquillisers did the job with the anxiety, but they were just papering over the very deep cracks really, and as time passed I needed more and more of them to take affect.
 I really was at the end of my tether to put it mildly!

 One evening when I was going to end my own life I was talking out loud to the universe saying.
 “I know it’s not fair on my children to do this but I have tried everything!
 I really have tried everything and I can’t be a good father to them anymore because I am so damaged.
-I have exhausted all options and the only option left to end the pain is by ending my life.”
+I have exhausted all options and the only option left to end the pain is to end my life.”
 I stepped out onto a busy road so I would get hit by a car but the car stopped in time.
 Out of sheer embarrassment and shame I just walked off quickly and when I was back on the side of the road a voice said to me.
 “You haven’t tried everything, you haven’t tried meditation!”
 I thought.
 “That’s right, I haven’t tried meditation.”
 So I decided, as a last resort to try meditation because I had nothing to lose, and if I was going to end it, I felt that I needed to be satisfied that I had done everything possible before doing so.

 Now I’m a more calm and well balanced person.
-I have developed compassion and I continue to be generous but without expectation of return.
-I discovered that I’m deeply spiritual and I have found some peace.
-I don’t worry about things anymore and I enjoy the simple but beautiful things in life that are free in abundance for us all to enjoy.
-I have been able to let go of past traumas and I don’t worry about what might happen in the future because I have cultivated the art of mindfulness, living, enjoying and being in the present moment.
-I also became a lay follower of The Buddha when I started meditating because it allowed me to develop the skills to become my own doctor, my own teacher, my own counsellor, my own therapist, and my own saviour.
-Discovering the art of mindfulness meditation has been the greatest blessing of my life that is continuing to have a positive affect on myself and those around me.
+I have realised compassion, and I continue to be generous without expectation of return.
+In the realisation that I’m a seeker of Spirit, I have found some peace.
+I don’t worry about things anymore; I enjoy the simple but beautiful things in life that are free and in abundance for us all to enjoy.
+I have been able to let go of past traumas, and I don’t worry about what might happen in the future because I have realised the art of living; enjoying the simple and pleasant aspects of life as they continue to arise.
+I also became a lover of metaphysical scripture written by the greats ages of history when I started meditating, because it allowed me to develop the skills to become my own doctor, my own teacher, my own therapist, and my own saviour.
+Discovering the practice of meditation has been the greatest blessing of my life, that continues to have a positive affect on myself and those around me.

 It may seem like there is no hope or no way out, but there is if you can find the strength to commit and dedicate yourself to the practice.
+Discipline is required.

-Thank you for reading my story,
+Thank you for taking the time to read my story.